cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Cyberlinks [~](QmewU6pKFtGc3Fm8XsMxS3bA2xf3swQwuPuepxebp2WNMH)

-A cyberlink is a link between two particles registered in Bostrom blockchain by a particular neuron.
+A cyberlink{++ (noun)++} is a link between two particles registered in Bostrom blockchain by a particular neuron.

-To cyberlink - to create a cyberlink between two particles.
+To cyberlink{++ (verb)++} - to create a cyberlink between two particles.

 ### Neurons [~](QmV1JLxPMeWuZFYWYx9GGRQLJTRMuBCxxU6s1jEuShsFn4)

 A neuron can be:

-- a private key holder (who can create cyberlinks in the knowledge graph)
+- a private key holder (who can create cyberlinks in the knowledge graph);
-- a cosm-wasm contract (autonomus program)
+- a cosm-wasm contract (autonomus program).

 ### Cyberrank [~]()

-Cyberrank is a default rank calculated on each particle.
-It's calculated as a weighted Pagerank, where every cyberlink has the weight of `ampere-per-cyberlink`. `ampere-per-cyberlink` is calculated for each neuron by dividing his ampere balance by number of his cyberlinks.
+Cyberrank is a default rank calculated on each particle.{>>I'm not sure about "on" here.
+"Calculate on something" is a phrasal verb that means "to expect or depend on a particular amount or time" like "рассчитывать на " in Russian.
+I'd probably suggest using calculate of.<<} It's calculated as a weighted Pagerank, where every cyberlink has the weight of `ampere-per-cyberlink`. `ampere-per-cyberlink` is calculated for each neuron by dividing his ampere balance by {++a ++}number of his cyberlinks.

 Cyberrank is calculated by using GPU of the node.
 Cyberrank is deterministic, and it is used in Bostrom's blockchain consensus.